Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: Experiments on fastImpute with Side Information

 \end{itemize}

-We have the following observations: \begin{itemize} \item for $n,m$, fastImpute-S scales as $O(nm)$ as predicted.
-IMC scales similarly with slightly worse accuracy. \item Both algorithms roughly exhibit linear scaling in $p$, but IMC retrieves a matrix that has much higher MAPE than fastImpute-S. \item fastImpute-S roughly shows the $O(k^2)$ dominant behavior as expected, while IMC seems to scale linearly in $k$. \item IMC's running time increases with more missing data while it decreases for fastImpute-S. Both algorithms achieve roughly the same performance, with IMC dropping significantly as the number of missing entries increased.
-IMC performs on a similar scale when $\mu \leq 50\%$, as in these cases, the top-k SVD warmstart (which is also utilized in IMC) is very close to the true solution. \end{itemize}
+We have the following observations: \begin{itemize} \item fastImpute significantly improves the scaling behavior of projImpute in $n$ and $m$, and reduces the running time by over $10$ times on real-world datasets. \item For small $n,m$, fastImpute scales roughly linearly in $n$ and is not sensitive towards $m$.
+Eventually it scales as $O(nm)$ when the matrix filling step dominates, as predicted.
+IMC scales similarly with slightly worse accuracy. \item Both algorithms roughly exhibit linear scaling in $p$, but IMC retrieves a matrix that has much higher MAPE than fastImpute. \item fastImpute roughly shows the $O(k^3)$ dominant behavior as expected, while IMC seems to scale linearly in $k$. \item IMC's running time increases with more missing data while it decreases for fastImpute.
+Both algorithms achieve roughly the same performance, with IMC dropping significantly as the number of missing entries increased. \end{itemize}